TedHusted/awake/awake.md/awake.md

 Phoebe enters the kitchen and drapes her ceremonial cloak over one of the back of the closest bench.

-A six-sided table with takes up most of kitchen.
+A six-sided table dominates the kitchen.
 Surrounding the table is three curved, plush benches.
 An adolescent grey is seated at one of the benches, hunched over a tablet.
+He barely looks up as Phoebe takes a seat.

-On the far wall there is one counter with a silver sink and curved faucet.
+Behind the table, on the far wall, there is a counter with a silver sink and curved faucet.
 Over the counter there is a cabinet door and a set of six stacked drawers.
-The color scheme is shades of violet, grey, and gold.
+Violet, grey, and gold complete the color scheme.

 Leto: How was the council meeting?

+He sets down the tablet and turns to look at Phoebe.

 Phoebe:  Interesting for a change.
 We are picking it up again tomorrow.
 The big question is whether to uplift some Terran synthetics or not. — What about you?

 Leto: After school, I mostly hung out at the Fusion Youth Club.

+Looking quizzical, Phoebe tilts her head.

 Phoebe: Do not the Stoics have a youth club?
-Or Kol-Ut-Shan?
+Or Kolutshan?

 Leto: The Stoics do, but nobody there knows how to have fun.
-Kol-Ut-Shan doesn’t seem interested in young people.
+Kolutshan doesn’t seem interested in young people.
 It’s only for old folks. — The Fusion center just put in an actual pool table.
 Great for hand/eye coordination.

+Leaning over the table, Leto mimes pulling back on a pool cue.

 Phoebe: Stoicism was good enough for your father and I. What is so special about Fusion?
 All of the philosophies are about the same.

 Leto: I like Fusion because it feels like a system and not just a grab bag of sayings.

+She leans forward and clasps her hands together.

 Phoebe: Stoicism has a system.

 Leto: No, it does not and you know it.
 With Fusion, we have nine habits and five steps.

+He spun his tablet around on the table, so Phoebe could see the screen.

-And it does blends perfectly with Stoicism.
+Leto: And it does blends perfectly with Stoicism.
 The habits keep us aligned with our principles, and the steps help us get stuff done.

+Leaning back, Phoebe smiles thinly.

 Phoebe: Perhaps you could apply the five steps to cleaning your room?